Handling data-protection complaints: the process the ICO expects

 A complaint is more than an awkward email

 Treating it as a one-off customer-service message is the mistake.
-A complaint is a documented event that may later be reviewed — by the person, by a B2B partner, or by the regulator if it escalates.
+A complaint is a documented event that may later be reviewed — by the person, by a B2B partner running due diligence, or by the regulator if it escalates.
 How you respond, and whether you can show how you responded, is the point.

-The ICO’s consistent expectation is that organisations handling personal data can deal with complaints properly — which in practice means having a process, not making it up each time.
-A workable process for a small business covers:
+The ICO’s consistent expectation is that organisations handling personal data can deal with complaints properly — which means having a process, not making it up each time.
+For a small business that’s a short, repeatable path.

 None of this requires a legal department.
 It requires deciding in advance who does what, so that when a complaint arrives you follow a path instead of freezing.